 Terrorists are very likely to try to carry out attacks in the Philippines.
-Terrorist groups continue to plan attacks and have the capacity and the intent to carry out attacks at anytime and anywhere in the country, including in the capital Manila and in places visited by foreigners, such as airports, shopping malls, public transport, including the metro system and places of worship.
+Terrorist groups continue to plan attacks and have the capacity and the intent to carry out attacks at anytime and anywhere in the country, including its capital, Metro Manila and places visited by foreigners, such as airports, shopping malls, public transport, including the metro system and places of worship.
 Attacks have been carried out using improvised explosive devices and small arms.